phunanon/uMod/README.md

   - **RoleList**: maintains a message with a list of members with a role
   - **MutualTimeout**: allows anybody to mute another user but only if they are muted in return
     - Disabled in code by default
+  - **Transcript**: sends a plaintext transcript of a channel to a channel

 Aspirations: